The Cult of the “It-Girl” Product: Why Some Launches Go Viral

 Image Source: Patrick Ta

-There’s a moment—fleeting but potent—when a beauty product becomes more than just a product.
-It becomes the product.
-It pops up on every Instagram shelfie, is casually mentioned in GRWMs, sells out before you can blink, and somehow manages to feel both exclusive and everywhere at once.
+There’s a moment, fleeting but potent, when a beauty product becomes the product.
+It pops up on every Instagram post, is casually mentioned in GRWMs, sells out before you can blink, and somehow manages to feel both exclusive and everywhere at once.
 This is the “It-Girl” product.
-And we’re not just talking about a good lipstick or a nice moisturizer.
 We’re talking about beauty that becomes cultural currency.

 But what exactly turns a launch into a phenomenon?